seb36273/openmediavault-kerberos/README.md

    `sec` option set to `krb5:krb5i:krb5p`.
 This means that any of those are supported per share and it's up to the clients to pick one.
 It also means all shares require Kerberos.
-2. This now requires OpenMediaVault 2.0.3+.
-1.17 is not supported.
 2. The locations of the Kerberos config files and keytab are hardcoded.
 3. Creating a new key assumes you also want to load it to the local keytab, there is no way to create a key on the KDC and *not* load it except to create it first, then remove it.
 That seems a bit silly and isn't the intent of this plugin.

-**Be aware**: This code was not tested.
+**Be aware**: This code was tested in a clean environment with fresh installed OpenMediaVault setup.
 I am not responsible for loss of your data!
 Please make always a full backup of your OpenMediaVault machine before installing this plugin!

-## Build DEBIAN package
+## Build DEBIAN Package

 Create DEB package with `dpkg-buildpackage -uc -us` inside the source directory.
 The \*.deb file will be placed in the parent